Norwil/windturbineanalysis/README.md

 # Wind Turbine Data Analysis

 In this project, we analyzed wind turbine data from Turkey to gain insights into the performance and efficiency of a wind turbine.
-We used Python and various libraries to clean, explore, and visualize the data.
+We used Python and various libraries to clean, explore and visualize the data.

 ### Data

 The data used in this project is the Wind Turbine SCADA dataset from Kaggle.
-It contains information about the turbine's power output, wind speed, wind direction, and other variables collected at regular intervals.
+It contains information about the turbine's power output, wind speed, wind direction and other variables collected at regular intervals.

 ### Conclusion